MyNameNewPerson/never/NeverlandsMobile/TASK_STATUS.md

 the application is minimized
 the phone screen is locked
-the user switches to another application
+the user switches applications

 Use Android Foreground Services to maintain persistent background execution.

-Implement a BackgroundAutomationManager that coordinates all automation tasks.
+Implement a BackgroundAutomationManager responsible for managing automation loops and services.

-PERFORMANCE OPTIMIZATION
+PERFORMANCE ARCHITECTURE

-The mobile client should be significantly faster than the original desktop client.
+The new mobile client must significantly outperform the original desktop client.

-Apply the following optimizations:
+Implement performance improvements such as:

-asynchronous networking using HttpClient removal of Thread.Sleep loops task-based concurrency using async/await in-memory caching of game state single-load parsing of XML map files dictionary-based map lookup reduced network requests efficient parsing instead of heavy regular expressions
+async networking using HttpClient removal of blocking loops and Thread.Sleep task-based concurrency using async/await caching frequently accessed game state in memory loading XML map data only once dictionary-based map cell lookup reducing unnecessary network requests using efficient parsing instead of heavy regular expressions

-The target is approximately 5–10x performance improvement compared to the legacy client.
+The goal is approximately a 5–10x performance improvement compared to the original client.

+NETWORK AND PROTOCOL HANDLING

+Ensure compatibility with the original game server communication.

+Maintain correct handling of:

+cookies
+sessions
+HTTP headers
+character encoding

+Game responses must continue to be parsed using Windows-1251 encoding.

+XML MAP DATA

+The original client contains XML files such as:

+abcells.xml
+map.xml

+These must be loaded once and stored in memory structures.

+Navigation systems should use fast lookup structures such as dictionaries.

 VALIDATION AND TESTING

-Every migrated system must be verified.
+Every migrated system must be validated.

 Implement automated tests for:

 combat logic
 navigation algorithms
-automation decision logic
+automation decisions
-network parsing
+network response parsing

-Validate behavior against the desktop client logic.
+Behavior must match the logic of the desktop client.

-Add logging for automation actions and error diagnostics.
+Add detailed logging for automation execution and error diagnostics.

-MOBILE UI DEVELOPMENT
+MOBILE UI DESIGN

-Continue building the mobile UI using .NET MAUI.
+Continue building the mobile interface using .NET MAUI.

-The interface should include:
+The application should include screens such as:

 Dashboard
-Displays character state and automation status.
+Character status and automation state.

 Automation Control
-Enables and configures automation modules.
+Enable or disable automation modules.

 Map and Navigation
-Displays map information and movement.
+Display map information and movement.

 Profiles
 Manage multiple characters.